 - Reduce energy costs in your controlled environments

-- Ensure that your GMP and containment facilities are operator-friendly that supports lean operations
+- Ensure that your GMP and containment facilities are operator-friendly and support lean operations

 Mitigating the risk in containment projects